My Blogging Journey

 How did you come up with your blog name?

 My blog was named due to my first fur baby, Drusilla (she crossed the rainbow bridge in March 2017).
 Her black hair was always ending up in all of my craft projects, so I thought it was a very appropriate name.
-I have since adopted a second fur baby, Daphne, who is a Ragdoll and has, even more, hair than Drusilla.
-It fits even more now.
+I adopted a second fur baby, Daphne (she crossed the rainbow bridge in October 2021), who was a Ragdoll and had even more hair than Drusilla.

 I love all animals, especially cats, and am very passionate about animal welfare, so I try to not use any animal fiber or products.
 I do have some yarn in my stash that is a wool blend that was gifted to me, but I really try to only purchase and craft with acrylic, cotton, and synthetic yarns.
 To read about some of my favorite yarn and craft supplies check out the Resources tab on the top of the blog.
 I will never recommend something that I don’t like and use myself.